HangfireIO/Hangfire.Documentation/background-processing/tracking-progress.rst

 And that's all!
 When user opens a page that contains unhighlighted code snippet, his browser connects to the server, subscribes for code snippet notification and waits for update notifications.
 When background job is about to be done, it sends the highlighted code to all subscribed users.

-If you want to add a progress tracking, just add it.
+If you want to add progress tracking, just add it.
 No additional tables and columns required, only JavaScript function.
-This is example of real and reliable asynchrony for ASP.NET applications without taking much effort to it.
+This is an example of real and reliable asynchrony for ASP.NET applications without taking much effort to it.